 New waste and recycling service 2025

-From 28 April 2025, the new waste service will commence with weekly residual waste collections returning and the current white and blue reusable sacks being replaced with two single-use disposable bags: white for cans and plastic, and blue for paper and cardboard.
+Your new waste service is now live.
+The new service consists of a weekly residual waste collection and two single-use disposable bags: white for cans and plastic, and blue for paper and cardboard.

 If you live in a flat and have communal bins you will not be affected by this change and should continue to use the recycling bins provided.